RafaCalRob/LavinHash/README.md

 # Install wasm-pack
 cargo install wasm-pack

-# Build for Node.js (CommonJS, recommended for npm)
-wasm-pack build --target nodejs --out-dir pkg --out-name lavinhash

-# Or build for bundlers (Webpack, Vite, Rollup)
+# Build for modern bundlers (React, Angular, Vue, etc.)
 wasm-pack build --target bundler --out-dir pkg --out-name lavinhash

 # The compiled files will be in the pkg/ directory